I’m not sure that people who say they believe in Hell really believe it.

 To me, this is sufficient evidence to be able to virtually discount the entire doctrine.

 But what about free will?
 Surely, God will not force someone into Heaven if they don’t want to go in there?
 Indeed He won’t, but to say that that person then goes to Hell is a big leap once again.
 There are other ideas about what happens to such people, again most of them Scriptural.
 Personally I believe that death is not the last point at which someone can come to God for ‘salvation’.
-More on this in my article here.
+More on this in my articles here and here.
 Of course, there are many other questions too, such as ‘what about God’s justice; what about His holiness?
 What about those who choose not to enter Heaven, for whatever reason?
 Doesn’t God’s justice demand punishment?”
 All these and other questions are not technically germane to my current argument, which is more about whether or not the currently-held doctrine of Hell is correct.
 Answers to these other questions can come later; for now, I’ll stick to my main point.

 If you are not a believer in Christ, and you have read this far, then a) you have my deepest admiration and b) don’t worry.
 God is far, far bigger than this awful doctrine and He loves you more than you could ever think possible.
 If you are a believer who believes in the Bible, and you consider that it is from the Bible that you have formed your doctrines, then please can I respectfully suggest something.
 You remember I wrote earlier about how believers should diligently search the Scripture to find out if these things are true? and that I mentioned that the passages about Hell in the Bible can be interpreted in a different way?
 Then you owe it to yourself, your unbelieving friends and indeed your very sanity, as well as your honesty, to find out the truth.